 Eye of the tiger — phrase popularized by a song and a movie Rocky, means the utmost daring, determination, or concentration.

-Sindy was practicing daily with the eye of thetiger as she was determined to be a champion.
+Sindy was practicing daily with theeye of the tiger as she was determined to be a champion.

 Quiz Time: Test Your Knowledge of “Tiger” Meaning

-Check your familiarity with the word “tiger” by doing these exercises, which aim to demonstrate its different applications.
+Check your familiarity with the term “tiger” by doing these exercises, which aim to demonstrate its different applications.

 Enjoy personalized learning!